robertclayh/monte_carlo/README.md

         TypeError: If `faces` is not a NumPy array.
         ValueError: If the values in `faces` are not unique.
         """

     def change_weight(self, face, new_weight):
         """
         Changes the weight of a specified face.

         Parameters:
-        face (int or str): The face value whose weight is to be changed. new_weight (int or float): The new weight to be assigned to the face.
+        face: The face value whose weight is to be changed.
+        new_weight: The new weight to be assigned to the face.

         Raises:
         IndexError: If the face value is not found in the die faces.
         TypeError: If the new weight is not a non-negative number.
         """

     def roll(self, num_rolls=1):
         """
         Rolls the die one or more times.